spiratype/vfb_ufo3/README.md

 vfb_ufo3 is primarily intended to create scaled UFOs from a > 1000 upm multiple master .vfb font.
 Hinting output is optional; as of psautohint v1.7, psautohint rounds all coordinates to integers, negating the lossless scaling performed during UFO creation.
 The most significant non-trivial change that will occur in export is the renaming of kerning glyph groups ('classes' in FontLab).
 See **kerning group options** below.

 ## Requirements
-This module is written in Python 3 syntax when possible and Python 2 elsewhere.
-The submodules are written in Cython and compiled into .pyd extension modules for increased execution speed on par with FontLab's 'vfb2ufo' command line program.
-To recompile the submodules, PyPi packages 'future_fstrings' and 'cython' will need to be installed, as well as a C compiler compatible with Cython.
-The TDM build GCC compiler (version 4.3.3) located at the url below was used to compile the submodules and is known to work with Windows FontLab 5.2.
+This module is written in Python 3 syntax where and whenever possible.
+The submodules are written in Cython and compiled into .pyd extension modules.
+To recompile the submodules, PyPi packages 'future_fstrings' and 'cython' will need to be installed.
+Recompilation will also require the installation of a compiler for Cython to utilize during the extension module creation. 'futures' (a Python 2 backport of Python 3's 'concurrent.futures' module) is the only required module not in the standard library.

+### Required modules
+futures (pip install futures)

+### Optional modules
+future_fstrings (pip install future_fstrings)

+cython (pip install cython)

+AFDKO (pip install afdko)
 Windows GCC (MinGW) 4.3.3

 https://github.com/develersrl/gccwinbinaries